3tternp/Acunetix4linux/README.md

 choose options

-1 for New installation
+1. New installation

-2 to change default credential
+2. change default credential

-3 to exit the script
+3.  exit the script

 once installation is done go to browser and hit